The Human Race

 Before the dawn of humanity, the Lords of Heaven resolved to fashion a body of flesh, each according to his own desires and purpose, for together they had forged the mortal soul to inhabit the world.

 "My brothers seek to craft ideals and philosophies for the soul to inhabit, for they are old and set in their ways.
 Only by flesh may one inhabit the world, so must our children be made of flesh!
-I will fashion a form from the flesh of the beasts and gift it with a soul!"
+I will fashion a body from the flesh of the beasts and gift it with the soul we have created!"

 So Hedakir fashioned such bodies.
 From bone, breath, and blood, he fashioned them, and he also bound to each a soul, giving it life and will.
 And so he called his creations "human" and said to them,